imooger/imooger.github.io/_posts/2024-02-09-10_minutes_to_ADIX.md

 ### Loading Data

-First in Jupyter notebook, let's load a dataset to work with. **adix** provides convenient functions to load sample datasets for demonstration purposes.
+First, in Jupyter notebook, let's load a dataset to work with. **adix** provides convenient functions to load sample datasets for demonstration purposes.
 For example:

 ```python
 import adix as ix